Abhayaj247/Integrated-AutoDeployment-System-using-Docker-and-Jenkins/README.md

 ![](images/Git-Docker-Jenkins.png)

-In this Project I have used the Git/GitHub, Jenkins and Docker and integrated all these technologies to create an automated system for AutoDeployment.
-For building this project I have used my another account ie, <a href="https://github.com/Abhinav-26-DevOps/Task-2">Abhinav-26-DevOps</a>, where I practise DevOps tasks.
-If you are new to Git/GitHub, Jenkins, WebServer, I have written a well documented article on these topics in my <a href="https://www.linkedin.com/in/abhinavdubey26/">LinkedIn Profile</a> and shown how we can configure these in our system and integrate these technologies.
-To read the article <a href="https://www.linkedin.com/posts/abhinavdubey26_dockers-dockerimage-automation-activity-6668859867073273856-P6D2">click here<a>.

 # How it Works
-The Project which I have created is a very basic integration in DevOps Domain.
-In this Project, when the developer will commit the code, it will automatically push the code in backend to the respective GitHub Repository.
-Using the WebHooks from GitHub, as soon as the developer pushes the code, it will be send to Jenkins Workspace automatically and then Jenkins Jobs will be triggered automatically as per the Jobs queue.
-Also I have used the concept of Build Pipeline so that it will be easy to monitor the Jobs.<br><br>
+This project demonstrates basic integration in the DevOps domain.
+When the developer commits code, it is automatically pushed to the respective GitHub Repository.
+Using GitHub WebHooks, Jenkins jobs are triggered automatically as soon as the code is pushed.
+I have also used the Build Pipeline concept for easy job monitoring.<br><br>
-<b>Job-1</b> - This Job will copy the Code which GitHub send to Jenkins to the required WorkSpace/folder.<br>
+<b>Job-1</b> - Copies the code from GitHub to the Jenkins Workspace/folder.<br>
-<b>Job-2</b> - This Job will Launch the Docker Container having the specifications to deploy the website within it.<br>
+<b>Job-2</b> - Launches a Docker container with the specifications needed to deploy the website.<br>
-<b>Job-3</b> - This Job will be used to test the website weather it is working properly or not.<br>
+<b>Job-3</b> - Tests the website to ensure it is working properly.<br>

-And the best thing about all these Jobs is that it all will be automatically triggered as soon as the developer pushes the code to GitHub Repository.
+All these jobs are automatically triggered as soon as the developer pushes the code to GitHub.

 # How to Create this Project
-Well it is not as typical as it looks like.
-If you have good hold in your concepts, then this project is nothing for you.
-The very 1st thing would be setting up Git, Jenkins and Docker in Your System.
-For Setting Up Jenkins and Git you can refer to my <a href="https://www.linkedin.com/posts/abhinavdubey26_dockers-dockerimage-automation-activity-6668859867073273856-P6D2">article<a>.Once You set Up Git, Jenkins and Docker you can easly go for creating Your Jobs and if you don't knwo how to create jobs you can read the above article where I have explained in a detailed way of creation of jobs in jenkins or you can watch this <a href="https://www.youtube.com/watch?v=CRvzphqTtU4">video</a>.<br>
+The project may seem complex, but with a strong grasp of the concepts, it's manageable.
+Start by setting up Git, Jenkins, and Docker on your system. <br>
 In Job-1's execute shell write<br>
   <code>sudo cp -rvf * /name_of_your_WorkspaceFolder</code> and then save it.<br><br>
 In Job-2's execute shell write,<br>